Makassan contact with Australia: Effect on Indigenous people of Australia

-Trade
+Trade and migration

 Studies by anthropologists have found traditions that indicate the Makassans negotiated with local people on the Australian continent for the right to fish certain waters.
 The exchange also involved the trade of cloth, tobacco, metal axes and knives, rice, and gin.
 The Yolngu of Arnhem Land also traded turtle-shell, pearls and cypress pine, and some were employed as trepangers.
 While there is ample evidence of peaceful contact, some contact was hostile.
 Using Daeng Rangka described at least one violent confrontation with Aborigines, while Flinders recorded being advised by the Makassan to "beware of the natives".

 Some of the rock art and bark paintings appear to confirm that some Aboriginal workers willingly accompanied the Makassans back to their homeland of South Sulawesi across the Arafura Sea.
 Women were also occasional items of exchange according to Denise Russell, but their views and experiences have not been recorded.
+Italian botanist Odoardo Beccari, during a stay in Makassar in 1873, took photographs of Aboriginal Australians in the city.
+Beccari remarked that Aboriginal Australians were "not uncommon" in Makassar.
+A 1895 account noted an Aboriginal man in Blue Mud Bay with some knowledge of English who claimed to have travelled with the Makassans to Singapore.
 After visiting Groote Eylandt in the early 1930s, anthropologist Donald Thomson speculated that the traditional seclusion of women from strange men and their use of portable bark screens in this region "may have been a result of contact with Macassans".